aashir023/aashir023/README.md

 * Designed and deployed multiple RAG systems integrating vector indexes with LLMs for knowledge-grounded generation and Q&A.
 * Built multi-agent orchestration using LangGraph to decompose complex workflows into reliable agent sub-tasks, with clear state passing and retry policies.
-* Packaged model services with FastAPI, containerized them using Docker, and integrated with CI pipelines and monitoring for safe production operations.
+* Packaged model services with FastAPI, containerized them using Docker, and integrated with CI/CD pipelines and monitoring for safe production operations.
 * Implemented real-time segmentation models optimized for edge inference (pruning/quantization and runtime tuning).
 * Built audio pipelines using Whisper for STT and pyannote-like approaches for speaker diarization, producing clean multi-speaker transcripts and metadata.